t8ortot/sheets-discogs-tracker/README.md

 10. You are ready to start using the script!
 Visit back here for updates.
 If you would like to set up the script to run automatically, please see the [Script Scheduling](#script-scheduling) section below.

 # Outline of Script Steps
-1. Loads current data from the spreadsheet
-2. Normalizes the structure of the spreadsheet
+1. Normalizes the structure of the spreadsheet, which maintains and corrects the structure of the spreadsheet to how it was designed.
+See [Customizing Structure](#customizing-structure) for instructions to make the spreadsheet fit your needs.
-3. Loads Discogs Collection (see [Automatic Discogs Import](#automatic-discogs-import))
+2. Loads Discogs Collection.
+See [Automatic Discogs Import](#automatic-discogs-import)) for instructions to start automatically importing your Discogs collection.
-4. Updates each item with a Discogs ID with data from Discogs (see [Loading Discogs Data](#loading-discogs-data))
+3. Updates each item with a Discogs ID with data from Discogs.
+See [Loading Discogs Data](#loading-discogs-data)) for which fields are populated with Discogs data, and how.
-5. Spreadsheet cells with formulas update in real-time.
+4. Spreadsheet cells with formulas update in real-time.
+See [Loading Discogs Data](#loading-discogs-data)) for which fields have formulas and what they calculate.

 # Adding To Your Collection
 There are two ways to import your collection into the spreadsheet, automatically or manually.
 A third option is being considered to be able to add a Discogs collection using the Discogs export file but has not yet been developed.

 ## Automatic Discogs Import
 The easiest way to bring your collection into the spreadsheet is to let the script import your Discogs collection automatically.
+You can do this by adding your username into the spreadsheet's Info box for "Discogs Username", and then click Run in Apps Script.

+### Prerequisite
 A prerequisite in order to do this is to set your Discogs collection to be public so the script can fetch it.
 The option to make your collection public can be found in the [Discogs privacy settings](https://www.discogs.com/settings/privacy) when signed in.
 If you do not wish to expose your collection to the public or do not have a collection in Discogs to import, you may use the next section's steps for [Manual Import](#manual-import).

-Once your collection has been made public, can enter your username into the spreadsheet's Info box for "Discogs Username", and then click Run in Apps Script.
+### What Happens
 When a username has been added to the spreadsheet, every time the script is run it will automatically add the Discogs IDs for all the items in your Discogs collection.
 The script ONLY adds IDs if they are not already in the spreadsheet.
 This behavior requires you to add duplicates manually if they are in your collection.
 Also, the script NEVER removes items, even if they are not in your Discogs collection.
 Therefore, items can only be deleted from the spreadsheet manually.
 If nothing is being added, then either your collection in Discogs is set to private, your collection is empty, all items in your collection have already been added, or you have input an invalid username.

 Once all the Discogs IDs are added, the script begins to load Discogs data for each item.
 See the section below for [Loading Discogs Data](#loading-discogs-data).